lmcgartland/graphene-file-upload/README.md

 # Alternatively, if you're using something like pyenv and can easily install
 # Multiple versions of python, then try running the following command
 tox

+# If for some reason you need to recreate the tox environment (e.g. a new
+# dependency has been added since you last ran it, add the -r flag to the
+# tox command)
+tox -r {...additional flags...}
 ```

 Check out [pyenv](https://github.com/pyenv/pyenv) if you'd like a simple way of